-Olympic Coach, Rita Brown of Brown's Gymnastics had the vision to team up with leading gymnastics experts and colleagues and Planet Digital and Radius Media the reputable e-business technology solutions providers to provide the Gymnastics community with a state of the art e-Learning (LMS) Learning Management System.
-Ms. Brown, together with Radius Media, Ritestone Technology, and Planet Digital designed this e-Learning Solutions Company..
+Olympic Coach, Rita Brown of Brown's Gymnastics had the vision to team up with leading gymnastics experts and colleagues including M.R.
+Tech Consulting from Miami Florida a reputable world wide e-business technology solutions provider to provide the Gymnastics community with a state of the art e-Learning (LMS) Learning Management System.
+Ms. Brown, together with M.R Tech Consulting, Radius Media, Ritestone Technology, and Planet Digital designed this e-Learning Solutions Company.
 The mother company known as USACERT i.e., USA Coaches Certification, Inc. developed the online e-learning platform called GymCert and CheerCert and offers online education and training for companies who wish to offer beginning and basic information and further educational options to their specific industry.

 Advisory Board Chair

 Mike Jacki, USAIGC President Former USAG President

 Mel Stevens, Security Finanacial

 Patti Komara, Pattis All American Gymnastics

 Kelly Donyes, Safety and Education

 Paul McAloon, Education, USAG Coach and National Coach

 Al Fong, Olympic Coach,

 Paul Ziert, Intl Gymnast Magazine